Steve Coleman (wushu)

 Steven Roy Coleman (born 22 September 1981) is a British Wushu athlete and actor.
 He is a two-time European wushu champion having been the second gold medallist for Great Britain in daoshu and gunshu behind Ray Park, and is a multiple-time medallist at the European Wushu Championships.
 Coleman has also won the Great Britain National Wushu Championships multiple times and has broken and set many Great Britain National Wushu records.
 He is said to have one of the longest competitive wushu careers, having competed internationally for over twenty years.

 Career

 Early career

 Coleman began martial arts at the age of nine by practising Shotokan Karate.
 He trained and competed in Karate and earned a blackbelt at the age of thirteen.
-From 1991-94 he was a junior Karate Kata champion and in 1994 was a national champion.
+From 1991 to 1994 he was a junior Karate Kata champion and in 1994 was a national champion.